 GT Metrix By Carbon 60 (Free To Premium)

 If you are using WordPress for your website (designing plus hosting) you have a great chance of taking full advantage of GT Metrix as they love the #WordPress websites.
-But it does not mean that they ignore the other platforms like #Shopify, Squarespace, Wix, etc. , they know it well how much control do you have on your website while using above said platforms.
+But it does not mean that they ignore the other platforms like #Shopify, Squarespace, Wix, etc., they know well how much control do you have on your website while using the above-said platforms.
 It provides the best recommendations for your website & clearly defines that not all the recommendations are made for you.
 I remember their recommendations that proved to be a boon for my website are "Serve resources from a consistent URL" & "Use a CDN".
 Working on these parameters made my website performance achieve great levels.
-My website is hosted on Wix but still, I work on the recommendations by GT Metrix from time to time to keep my website running smoothly, and now my website is having B (85%) Grade & A (92%) in terms of Page Speed score & Y Slow Score respectively on GT Metrix.
+My website is hosted on Wix but still, I work on the recommendations by GT Metrix from time to time to keep my website running smoothly, and now my website is having an A (100%) Grade & A (99%) in terms of Page Speed score & Y Slow Score respectively on GT Metrix.
 Thanks to Wix.

 Pingdom by SolarWinds (Free To Premium)